ShaleXIONG/shalexiong.github.io/aboutme.md

 ### Stage Show and Theatre

-I enjoy going to theatre, mostly for musical and ballet.
+I enjoy going to the theatre, mostly for musical, play and ballet.
-I also attended circus show and, mordern dance etc before.
+I also like circus show and mordern dance etc.
 I usually go to London for theatre since I live in Cambridge, only less an hour train from London.
 In general, I like a good story and admire the skills of the performancers.